PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms

 \section{Introduction}

-A fundamental requirement for full autonomy for mobile robots is accurate navigation even in situations where satellite navigation (outdoors) or cameras (indoors) are unavailable.
-In such adverse scenarios, the platform must rely exclusively on inertial sensors, leading to pure inertial navigation~\cite{titterton2004strapdown, farrell2007gnss}.
+A fundamental requirement for full autonomy in mobile robots is accurate navigation, even in situations where satellite navigation (outdoors) or cameras (indoors) are unavailable.
+In such adverse scenarios, the platform must rely exclusively on inertial sensors, leading to pure inertial navigation~\cite{titterton2004strapdown, farrell2008aided, groves2013book}.
 The inertial navigation solution (INS) estimates the position, velocity, and orientation of autonomous platforms by measuring their specific force (excluding gravity) and angular velocity vectors in GNSS-denied environments.
-This is typically achieved through using an inertial measurement unit (IMU), which consists of tri-axial accelerometers and gyroscopes arranged in orthogonal triads.
+This is achieved through using an inertial measurement unit (IMU), which consists of tri-axial accelerometers and gyroscopes, typically arranged in orthogonal triads.

 The primary limitation of the INS is solution drift during pure inertial operation.
-During the integration process, the inherent instrumental noise and error terms of inertial sensors penetrate the navigation solution.
+During integration, the inherent instrumental noise and error terms of inertial sensors penetrate the navigation solution.
 Consequently, irrespective of sensor grade, the INS solution will drift over time.
-To circumvent drift in situations of pure inertial navigation (e.g. in GNSS-defined environments), it can be fused with information aiding, where information from platform dynamics or environments is translated into a pseudo-measurement~\cite{engelsman2023information, hwang2021identification, ye2025comprehensive}.
+To circumvent drift in situations of pure inertial navigation (e.g., in GNSS-defined environments), it can be fused with information aiding, where information from platform dynamics or environments is translated into a pseudo-measurement~\cite{engelsman2023information, hwang2021identification, ye2025comprehensive}.
 Another approach is to use multiple IMUs and utilize the constraints between the sensors to mitigate inertial drift~\cite{nilsson2016inertial, libero2024augmented}.
 Periodic trajectories were suggested as a means to increase the inertial signal-to-noise ratio.
-This enabled model-based and deep-learning (DL) approaches to regress position displacements for quadrotors~\cite{shurin2020qdr, bergantin2023indoor} and mobile robots~\cite{etzion2023morpi,etzion2025snake}.
+This enabled model-based and deep-learning (DL) approaches to regress position displacements for quadrotors~\cite{shurin2020qdr, bergantin2023indoor} and mobile robots~\cite{etzion2023morpi}.
 Machine learning and DL approaches demonstrate improvements over model-based approaches in various inertial tasks as summarized in recent survey papers~\cite{li2021inertial,roy2021survey,golroudbari2023recent,cohen2024inertial,chen2024deep}.
 RoNIN~\cite{herath2020ronin}, AI-IMU~\cite{9035481}, RNIN-VIO~\cite{RNIN-VIO} and MoRPINet~\cite{etzion2025snake} are typical examples of data-driven models.

 Conventional neural networks' black-box nature limits their explainability in safety-critical applications such as navigation~\cite{bengio2017deep}.
 Moreover, to facilitate the training and validation of DL algorithms for autonomous platforms, a large quantity of recorded sensor data is needed.
 In many situations, such datasets are difficult to acquire or not publicly available.
 Nonetheless, these purely data-driven models suffer from poor generalization across devices, users, and patterns and also violate the known physical constraints of inertial navigation~\cite{xu2022physics}.